noborilab/bam2td/README.md

 ```

 The input must be coordinate-sorted (`@HD SO:coordinate` in the header);
 otherwise the tool refuses to run.
+Program arguments mirror that of
+`makeTagDirectory`.

 ### Options